 Current Training and Discipleship

-Rather than doing theology from scratch, we utilize the rich tradition of interpretation found throughout church history and expressed in the Westminster Confession of Faith.
-This class is a core requirement for teachers/leaders but open to all.
-Click here to enroll as part of our School of Discipleship!
-For the course page, click here.
+Confessional Theology: Rather than doing theology from scratch, we utilize the rich tradition of interpretation found throughout church history and expressed in the Westminster Confession of Faith.
+This course involves readings, online videos, and small group discussion, and is offered based on the availability of those who express interest in participating.
+Click here to let us know you are interested in forming a group!